Stage 1 (I) Prostate Cancer

 Introduction - What Is Stage 1 Prostate Cancer?

 Prostate cancer is a type of cancer which begins in the prostate gland of men.
-This gland, and the seminal vesicles which are connected to it, produce seminal fluid which is mixed with semen.
+This gland, and the seminal vesicles which are connected to it, produce seminal fluid.
 In men, prostate cancer is the most common type of cancer to develop.

 Beginning in the prostate, left undetected and untreated, prostate cancer can metastasize, spreading to other areas of the body.
 To help diagnose prostate cancer, and to choose appropriate treatments, physicians first assess how widespread and developed the cancer has become.